Advocacy Accomplishments – 2015 Highlights

-Advocates in Action webinars trained grasstops advocates on topics including building local advocacy capacity and advocacy for events, outreach to communities hit hardest by diabetes, fundraising and advocacy, hometown media engagement, and mobilizing advocates to meet with elected officials.
-Another series of Legal Advocacywebinars engaged college students with diabetes, school advocates, attorneys, and parents of children with diabetes in learning about our anti-discrimination efforts and resources.
+Advocates in Action webinars trained grasstops advocates on topics including advocacy at Association events, outreach to communities hit hardest by diabetes, ending discrimination, and mobilizing advocates to meet with elected officials.
+A series of Legal Advocacy webinars engaged school advocates, families of children with diabetes, and health care professionals in our anti-discrimination efforts and provided crucial resources.

 Fought to Improve Diabetes Care and Coordination

-Continued efforts to improve access to quality health insurance through numerous official comments, letters, legal briefs, and meetings with Administration officials.
-Affordable Care Act (ACA) focus was on expanding coverage for low income Americans, consumer protections, and implementation of state marketplaces.
-Over half of the states have now moved forward in expanding Medicaid eligibility, providing coverage for vulnerable people with diabetes and five states improved Medicaid coverage for people with diabetes.
+Continued efforts to improve access to quality health insurance through 18 sets of official comments as well as letters, legal briefs, and meetings with Administration officials.
+Engaged in legislation and regulation to bring greater transparency and consumer protections while also continuing our work to expand Medicaid eligibility to our most vulnerable populations with diabetes and improve Medicaid coverage for people with diabetes.
 Medicare focus was on consumer protections, ensuring access to disease management tools, and primary prevention.

-Diabetes Action Plan Legislation, providing for state coordination on diabetes and development of an action plan, was enacted in six states, part of an impressive total of 44 state legislative and regulatory victories.
+Enacted Diabetes Action Plan Legislation, which provides for state coordination on diabetes and development of an action plan, in five more states, part of an unprecedented total of 57 state legislative and regulatory victories for the year.

 Advocated for Public Policies to Prevent Diabetes

-Primary prevention laws passed in six states promote access to healthy environments for children and adults in the school, community, and workplace setting.
+Primary prevention laws passed in eight states promoting access to healthy environments for children and adults in the school, community, and workplace settings.